Muc-Off Bottle for Life review – an eco-friendly update from the bike cleaning pioneers

 • -

-The initial cost looks high
+The initial cost is high

 Why trust BikePerfect Our cycling experts have decades of testing experience.
 We\'ll always share our unbiased opinions on bikes and gear.
 Find out more about how we test.